 Along with an improved sound system, video cameras were installed to make it possible to record special liturgies without disturbance.
 This system was donated by several parishioners.
 On September 12, 1986, Archbishop Daniel Pilarczyk dedicated the new altar, organ and worship space.
 The seating capacity of the church was increased from 410 to 640, with chairs replacing the pews for more flexible seating.

 The marble statue of the Last Supper, which was a gift from the people of Versailles to Fr.
 Jaekle, was moved from inside the church to the entrance of the lower level.
-The total cost of the expansion was around $500,000.
+The total cost of the expansion was approximately $500,000.

 One proposal was to build a new church on the grounds of St. John Parish.
-The other was to split the parish and begin a new one which would be built on Van Gordon Road on property already owned by the archdiocese.
+The other proposal was to split the parish and begin a new one which would be built on Van Gordon Road on property already owned by the archdiocese.
 This site was later determined unsuitable and new property was purchased on Hamilton-Mason Road.